 ADDED BONUS: If is one of those super easy recipes that is delicious any night of the week.

 To make this amazing crockpot eggplant recipe you will need:

 - Eggplant - Two medium or possibly one large eggplant should suffice, depending on the size and shape of your slow cooker.
 The fresher the better - freshness is what makes this one of the best eggplant recipes.

 - Portabella mushroom caps - The exact quantity will depend on the size and shape of your slow cooker and your mushrooms.
-I recommend having 6 on hand to be safe.
-And again - the fresher the better!
-Mushrooms add a nice earthy flavor to this dish and help keep it low calorie despite all the cheese!

 - Marinara Sauce - fresh or from the jar, both work well

 - Mozzarella cheese - sliced (shredded will work too)